data-tsunami/ansible-hadoop-cluster/README.md

 - set YUM mirror and proxy
 - disable YUM

+### Pending tasks

+- install Hadoop
+- setup Hadoop

 ### TODO

-- initial setup of ssh keys and sudo
+- remove all the hardcoded values (see next items)
 - parametrization of ssh user to connect
 - parametrization of proxy and YUM mirror
+- initial setup of ssh keys and sudo
+- add example 'hosts' for Ansible

 # Some notes